jedisct1/rust-aegis/README.md

 `std` is the default.

 - `pure-rust`: don't use the `cc` crate to take advantage of the implementations from [`libaegis`](https://github.com/jedisct1/libaegis).
-Setting this flag will substantially degrade performance.
+Setting this flag will substantially degrade performance, and parallel variants will not be available.

 A benchmark can be run that way: